octocat/Spoon-Knife/README.md

 For some more information on how to fork a repository, [check out our guide, "Forking Projects""](http://guides.github.com/overviews/forking/).
 Thanks! :sparkling_heart:

-As mentioned at [Github help](https://help.github.com/articles/fork-a-repo), rather than puting an issue for a bug you would be able to give a support to repo by
+As mentioned at [Github help](https://help.github.com/articles/fork-a-repo), rather than putting an issue for a bug you would be able to give a support to repository by

 - Fork & Clone
 - Make the fix